 - Set a programmable thermostat to your daily and weekend schedule.
 Raise your thermostat to the highest comfortable temperature.
 This can save 3-5% on air conditioning costs with each degree you raise the temperature!

 - Close blinds, shades, and draperies facing the sun to keep the sun's heat out and help fans and air conditioners cool more efficiently.

 - Check the weather-stripping and caulking around doors and windows.
 Eliminate air leaks between window air conditioners and windows with foam insulation or weather-stripping.

 - Close doors leading to uncooled parts of your home.
 With central air, close off vents to unused rooms.

 - Use fans to draw cooler air inside during the night and circulate air during the day.
-Ceiling fan blades should be rotating clockwise during the summer months.
 Even if you have air conditioning, ceiling and other fans provide additional cooling and better circulation so you can raise the thermostat and contain air conditioning costs.

 - Delay heat-producing tasks such as washing and drying laundry or dishes until later in the day, and wait to wash your clothes until you have a full load of wash.

 - Replace your four most used 100-watt incandescent bulbs with four comparable 23-watt compact fluorescent bulbs.
 ENERGY STAR® -labeled compact fluorescents work well almost anywhere incandescent bulbs are in use and can save you a significant amount of money over their lifetime.